tambien/InteractiveMusic/week_00/README.md

 #### QUESTION?

-How much of the music are you creating (Poiesis) and how much of it are you just realizing (Anapoiesis)?
+How much of the music are you creating (Poiesis) and how much of it are you just recreating (Anapoiesis)?

 ### Digital Interactives